Foso/compose-snake-web/README.md

 # Compose-Snake-Web
-This is a [Compose for Web](https://compose-web.ui.pages.jetbrains.team/) port of [CompoSnake](https://github.com/arkivanov/CompoSnake)
+This is a [Compose for Web](https://compose-web.ui.pages.jetbrains.team/) port of [CompoSnake](https://github.com/arkivanov/CompoSnake).
+I used the code from there and modified it, to make it work in web.

 <img src="./docs/demo.gif" width="396">